-Julie Mehretu is organized in loose chronological order: 37 of the 40 works on paper will be located on the bridge of BCAM, Level 3; and 35 paintings will be on view in BCAM, Level 1 and BCAM, Level 3.
+Julie Mehretu is organized in loose chronological order: 37 of the 39 works on paper will be located on the bridge of BCAM, Level 3; and 35 paintings will be on view in BCAM, Level 1 and BCAM, Level 3.
+The exhibition will also feature GDGDA (2011) on BCAM, Level 3, a film on Mehretu by the artist Tacita Dean.